-Birthdays are celebrated in classrooms and children will receive a sticker.
+Birthdays are celebrated in classrooms and children will receive a sticker from the office.
 Please inform the office if you do not celebrate birthdays.
-As a healthy school, we do not give out sweets etc on birthdays If you would like your child to give something to their friends, stickers or a book for the class to share are welcome.
+As a healthy school, we do not give out sweets etc on birthdays.
+If you would like your child to give something to their friends; stickers or a book for the class to share are welcome.